oplS17projects/FP3/README.md

 ![alt text][output]

 How this lib will help with our project is that it will be used to check that the object and all its helper helper function are working properly.
 Here a test that will test our project I wrote it before I started writing the objects function all I have done is come up with the functions I think it will use.
 I wrote the test first because I read that you are supposed to do that in order not to try and make your test work.
-Kinda like control groups for testing medicine.
+Kinda like control groups for testing medicine I guess.
 ```racket
 (test-begin
  "Test string gagggagaggcgagaaa"